-- I-376 Corridor and Interchange Improvements (Allegheny and Lawrence Counties) - Wilkinsburg Transit Center Upgrades (Allegheny County) - SR 28, Goheenville Dip Safety Improvements (Armstrong County) - Monaca Gateway Corridor Improvements (Beaver County) - SR 228/Freedom Road Corridor Improvements (Butler County) - Penn Avenue and Smithfield Street Reconstruction Projects (City of Pittsburgh) - Cast Iron Bridge Restoration (Fayette County) - SR 19 Waynesburg Betterment (Greene County) - Saltsburg Avenue Hoodlebug Trail Connection (Indiana County)
+- I-376 Corridor and Interchange Improvements (Allegheny and Lawrence Counties) - Wilkinsburg Transit Center Upgrades (Allegheny County - New Pathways to Equity (City of Pittsburgh) - SR 28, Goheenville Dip Safety Improvements (Armstrong County) - Monaca Gateway Corridor Improvements (Beaver County) - US 422 Preventative Maintenance (Butler County) - Penn Avenue and Smithfield Street Reconstruction Projects (City of Pittsburgh) - Sheepskin Trail (Fayette County) - Sugar Run Road Intersection Improvement (Greene County)

-- Union Township Sidewalk Extensions (Lawrence County) - SR 88 Charleroi Betterment (Washington County) - Laurel Valley Transportation Improvement Project Sections I and II (Westmoreland County)
+- US 422: Armstrong County Line to Indiana Bypass Preservation (Indiana County) - Union Township Sidewalk Extensions (Lawrence County) - SR 88 Charleroi Betterment (Washington County) - Laurel Valley Transportation Improvement Project Sections I and II (Westmoreland County)

 The implementation of adaptive traffic signal networks on critical corridors throughout the region assists in the movement of freight as well as moving people.
 Adaptive signal control systems coordinate control of traffic signals along arterial corridors.
 Advanced signal systems allow proactive traffic management by allowing traffic conditions to be actively monitored and adapted based on prevailing traffic conditions across all modes.
 Adaptive traffic signals also assist in fulfilling regional policy goals related to congestion reduction and reliability as well as environmental sustainability.
-Segments of US Routes 19 and 30, as well as State Routes 8, 50, 60 and 286 are scheduled to be upgraded to adaptive systems over the next four years.
-Over \$54 million in traffic signal improvements, many of which are along critical corridors in the region, are included in the 2023-2026 TIP.
+Segments of US Routes 19 and 30, as well as State Routes 8, 50, 68 and 286 are scheduled to be upgraded to adaptive systems over the next four years.
+Over \$ 35 million in traffic signal improvements, many of which are along critical corridors in the region, are included in the 2025-2028 TIP.

 The provision of bicycle and pedestrian facilities and improvements plays an important role in the economic vitality of communities, both large and small, across the region.
 Improving bicycle and pedestrian facilities in the region's communities can support local business and bolster tourism via intraregional connections such as the Three Rivers Heritage Trail and the Great Allegheny Passage.
-The 2023-2026 TIP will dedicate \$18.2 million in Transportation Alternatives Set-Aside Program (TA Program) funding to expand the bicycle and pedestrian network facilities such as sidewalks, bike lanes and shared use paths to connect or further expand existing facilities.
-Additionally, the SPC SMART Program will allocate an additional \$12 million in funds to increase the sustainability and livability of communities in the region.
+The 2025-2028 TIP will dedicate \$15.2 million in Regional Transportation Alternatives Set-Aside Program (TA Program) funding to expand the bicycle and pedestrian network facilities such as sidewalks, bike lanes and shared use paths to connect or further expand existing facilities.
+Additionally, the SPC STLC Program will allocate an additional \$12 million in funds to increase the sustainability and livability of communities in the region.
 These are competitive funding programs and projects will be added to the TIP as they are selected.